Chilly712/CrossTheFireLine_Minecraft/docs/final.md

 ## Evaluation:
 We will use both quantitative and qualitative methods to evaluate out AI and show how our agent operates.

-### Quantitative Evaluation: [TODO]
+### Quantitative Evaluation:

 We have two measurments.
 The following graphs show how the agent’s survival time and the reward vary as the training step increases.
 In the code, we also have a lot of data to quantify rewards and agent performance.
 For example, the distance between the fireball, the number of lives lost, the command sent, different types of blocks the agent stands on.
 It is easy to see from these two graphs that the untrained agent dies easily, but as the number of training sessions increases, the agent finds a way to survive longer.
+To make the image more intuitive, we applied linear regression to represent the overall trend.

 <img src="images/survivalLinear.png" width="500">  <img src="images/returnsLinear.png" width="500">
 <br>